 The engine is a Perkins Phaser 110MT 4 litre Diesel.

-It has a manual 5 speed gearbox and selectable high/low transfer gearbox.
+It has a manual 5 speed gearbox and selectable high/low transfer gearbox with a central locking differential and limited slip rear differential, Dana 60 axles.

 How many horses?

 The Perkins engine produces a mighty 110 horsepower.
-It will never be known as a fast getaway vehicle but it cruises at 60mph and gets us where we need to go quite easily.
+It will never be known as a fast getaway vehicle but it cruises at 60mph all day long and gets us where we need to go quite easily.

 Is it a camper?